There are two types of criminal offences:

 - You or your legal representative will stand up to make yourself known to the court.

-- The Garda (member of the Irish police force) who has made the complaint against you will take the witness stand and give evidence about the offence - i.e., what happened.
+- The Garda (member of the Irish police force) who has made the complaint against you will take the witness stand and give evidence about the offence - i.e., what they say happened.

 - The defence may cross-examine the Garda.